Getting A Badge

 The NIH Badge (NIH Legacy Badge)

 The NIH Badge (a.k.a.
-NIH Legacy Badge), not to be confused with the HHS ID Badge, is an identification credential issued to individuals who are in a short-term or intermittent position that requires physical access to the NIH campus and/or facilities.
+NIH Legacy Badge), not to be confused with the HHS ID Badge, is an identification credential issued to individuals who require physical access only to the NIH campus and/or facilities.